 Pop fasteners have proven to be extremely popular, because they are fast and easy to use and work well for joining thin sheet metal and composites.

-The production of pop rivets for use in aircrafts increased to 3 billion during World War II, and, after the war, applications for pop rivets expanded to automotive, appliance, and metal furniture markets.
+The production of pop rivets for use in aircrafts increased to 3 billion during World War II between 1939-1945.
+After the war, applications for pop rivets expanded to automotive, appliance, and metal furniture markets.
 Significant growth for the company allowed it to build new, dedicated POP® rivet factories in the U.S., as well as in Australia and Japan, as post-war economies expanded.

 Over time, many more POP® brand products were engineered for specific applications, including: